OliverAbraham/CSharpWPFCourse/README.md

 	• How to change the look and feel of your app dynamically at runtime.
 	• Shows a simple app with a "light" and a "dark" theme
 	• Precompiled, fixed themes (not dynamically loaded skins)

+## Transformations
+	• How to rotate controls with transformations
+	• Creating a kind of "round table" with plates

+## Simple graphics
+	• How to draw primitive graphic elements

+## Graphics moving with mouse
+	• How to pick a shape with the mouse and drag it

+## More Graphics
+	• Improved version of drag and drop

+## Elevate with button
+	• Shows how to aquire elevated rights from the operating system and restart the process with more rights